 That's because geotechnical engineering can affect how—or if—the project gets built.
 This way, designers can make changes before starting construction.

-After construction, some contractors or project owners bring the geotechnical firm back in to do quality control testing.
+After construction, some contractors or project owners bring the geotechnical firm back to do quality control testing.
 Then, they can rest assured that any changes or problems that came up during construction have been addressed.

 How does geotechnical engineering work?